 Lubaina Himid (b.
 1954, Zanzibar, Tanzania) creates life-size portraits cut into silhouettes that stand freely as flat sculptures.
 These works have a theatrical quality, referencing stage sets and the flatness of the simplified histories that dominate our world.
 With Five Conversations, Himid introduces five reclaimed wooden doors from traditional Georgian townhouses painted with portraits of everyday stylish women who enjoy talking to each other.
 The doors are installed at the Gansevoort Woodlands, where a small birch grove provides an intimate setting for communing with and learning from Himid’s figures.
 In her signature way, Himid brings the two-dimensional medium of painting into our three-dimensional world.

 Lara Schnitger’s (b.
 1969, Haarlem, Netherlands) work crosses the boundaries of installation, sculpture, fashion, architecture, and collage.
 The physicality of her works celebrates the female body and frames femininity as a complex and powerful force.
-Schnitger’s large-scale sculpture Sister of the Road, made in fabric and aluminum, floats along her own path, unconfined by the structures around her.
-With her head thrown back in a moment of ecstasy, the towering figure appears worry-free, breaking loose from of the train tracks laid before her on the Northern Spur Preserve at 16th St.
+Schnitger’s large-scale sculpture Sister of the Road, made in painted aluminum, floats along her own path, unconfined by the structures around her.
+With her head thrown back in a moment of ecstasy, the towering figure appears worry-free, breaking loose from of the train tracks laid before her on the Northern Spur Preserve at 16th Street.

 Ryan Sullivan (b.
 1983, Malone, New York) makes work that reflects a dynamic approach to abstract painting.
 His latest paintings are the result of an industrial casting process guided by spontaneity and improvisation: he applies pigment and resin in multiple layers to an open-faced mold.
 The resulting works use traditional painting concepts of figure and space, while also probing the limits of the medium.
-For the High Line, Sullivan installs three new resin paintings in conversation with the surrounding cityscape and plantings at 29th Street.
+For the High Line, Sullivan installs four new resin paintings in conversation with the surrounding cityscape and plantings at 29th Street.

 Vivian Suter (b.
 1949, Buenos Aires, Argentina) creates abstract paintings that mirror the lush landscape of Panajachel, Guatemala, her home of over 30 years.
 Suter makes her paintings outside where they are transformed by the changing elements.
 In this way, the artist actively invites the natural elements to become a part of her paintings, allowing mud, leaves, wind, rain, and falling fruit to leave marks on her canvases.
 In Xocomil, Suter introduces a series of unstretched canvases to the landscape above the southernmost entrance to the park.
 “Xocomil” is the name for the wind that blows over Lake Atitlán near Suter’s home, and translates to “the wind that carried away sin” in the indigenous Mesoamerican language Kaqchikel.
 Suter installs her unframed canvases one in front of the other as joyful welcome banners to visitors entering the park that echo the gardens’ changing colors.